caitlynahrikim/The-Smith-Trail/README.txt

 *All participated in debugging code

 ## Project Overview
-Surviving Smith is a simpler remake of the Oregon Trail game, set at a haunted Smith College.
+The Smith Trail is a simpler remake of the Oregon Trail game, set at a haunted Smith College.
 Players navigate through various haunted houses on campus, attempting to survive ghostly encounters.
 The goal is to make it through all events while achieving the highest score.

 ---